andikleen/perf-gcov/README.md

 make
 ```

-Then gcov.py or gcov-stream-profile.sh can be executed without installation.
+Then gcov.py or gcov-stream-profile.sh can be executed from this directory
+without installation.

 ## Synopsis